York time in JT gravity: The Wheeler-DeWitt equation

 \section{The Wheeler-DeWitt equation}

 In this appendix, we present the derivation of the Wheeler-DeWitt (WDW) constraint for various types of boundaries.
+In section \ref{wdwconder}, we derive the quantum WDW equation for different types of boundaries, namely asymptotic boundary with Dirichlet boundary condition on dilaton and induced metric, York boundary with extrinsic curvature and induced metrix fixed and more general mixed boundary with partly asymptotic boundary and partly York boundary.
+In particular, since we only discuss the dependence of the wavefunction on the zero modes of $\phi,\sqrt{h},K$ (dilaton, induced metric and extrinsic curvature respectively) in this paper, we shall be mainly concerned with the corresponding zero mode term of the WDW equation.

-We shall use these results in the appendix \ref{wdw} to show that the wavefunctions obtained in section \ref{qsols} satisfy these constraint equations.
+Following this, in subsection \ref{wdwsec}, we shall show that the wavefunctions obtained in section \ref{qsols} satisfy the appropriate WDW equation derived in \ref{wdwconder}.
 See also \cite{Chowdhury:2021nxw} for interesting recent work on the role of the WdW equation in the canonical approach to gravity.